 What can you do to prevent a blood sugar drop?

-First of all, it is important to know that there are many factors that have a direct influence on our levels of glycemia.
-In addition, many of them escape our control.
+First of all, it is important to know that there are many factors that have a direct influence on our glucose levels.
+In addition, many of them may be out of our control.

 However, there are other things we can do to help prevent hypoglycemia.